Sheet Pan Shrimp Boil

 • Lemon: This is optional for serving, but the lemon juice provides a nice contrast to the spiciness of the dish.

-• Parsley: Chopped fresh parsley is also optional, but recommended!
+• Parsley: Chopped fresh parsley is also optional, but recommended to add nice freshness!

 How to Make Sheet Pan Shrimp Boil